Getting Your Ex Back2026-03-19 Β· 9 min read

 If you want a structured plan for what to do after no contact, Attract Back Your Ex gives you the full roadmap, from the silence period through to re-establishing contact and rebuilding attraction.

 Further reading: If your ex is showing signs they might still have feelings, don't skip our guide on Signs Your Ex Still Has Feelings for You, it'll help you tell the difference between real interest and breadcrumbs, so you don't break no contact for the wrong reasons.
+And if you want the broader reconciliation playbook after the silence stage, How to Get Your Ex Back: What Actually Works is the clean next step.

-If neediness or anxiety is making no contact feel impossible, The People Pleasing Recovery Toolkit** is a practical resource for breaking the anxious patterns that make it so hard to give yourself (and your ex) real space.
+If neediness or anxiety is making no contact feel impossible, The People Pleasing Recovery Toolkit is a practical resource for breaking the anxious patterns that make it so hard to give yourself, and your ex, real space.

 Disclosure: Some links in this article are affiliate links.
-We may earn a small commission at no extra cost to you.
+If you choose to use them, we may earn a small commission at no extra cost to you.

 If you are deep in no contact